 4. Urban Development: Increased pavement and reduced green space limit natural water absorption, directing more runoff into sewer systems.

-Recognizing the warning signs of an overwhelmed sewer system can help homeowners take prompt action to protect their property.
-Early detection often means the difference between minor inconvenience and major damage.
-Here are key indicators that your sewer system is under stress:
+Recognizing the warning signs of an overwhelmed sewer system helps homeowners act quickly to protect their property.
+Early detection often means the difference between a minor inconvenience and major damage.

 1. Unusual Sounds